Ahomagai/Ahomagai.github.io/README.md

 The repository for my personal website that showcases (some) of my projects that I've done so far.

-Link for full website with all the details: https://ahomagai.github.io/
+Link for full website with (more!) details: https://ahomagai.github.io/

-### Some takeaways:
+### Highlights of my work:

 ## COVID 19 and Mortality (R & Forecasting time-series data )